vsrc/isecode/README.md

 - [ ] Set default options for config parameters making it optional to have configuration file
 - [ ] If there is enough interest, add a watcher so that this tool can optionally be a long running process, injecting isecode numbers on file save
-- [ ] If there is enough interest, add a format option for the isecode injection so if you want to inject specific error message beside the code number everyhere it occurs, you don't have to do it manually
+- [x] ~~If there is enough interest, add a format option for the isecode injection so if you want to inject specific error message beside the code number everyhere it occurs, you don't have to do it manually~~ resolved by adding the option for prefix in the v1.0.1, it accepts any string
 - [ ] TESTS!!! 😬😬😬😬😬😬😬😬😬😬😬 (not a single test written yet)

 ## Contact me

 If you would like to contact me about this project or anything else feel free to reach me out: [https://veddy.me/](https://veddy.me/)

+## Updates

+- v1.0.1 added option in the configuration file to add a code prefix which will prepend error codes with whatever string you put there.
+Useful if you use this tool on multiple libraries and you import them into the same project.
+Thanks to [@yangjuncode](https://github.com/yangjuncode) and [@pycckuu](https://github.com/pycckuu) for suggesting this in the issue [#1](https://github.com/vsrc/isecode/issues/1)